svenslaggare/panta/README.md

 The reasoning behind choosing these are that they can easily be implemented in an incremental fashion.
 The aggregates are also _over_ time, i.e. last the average value of the last 5 seconds.

 ## Window aggregates
-The aggregate is applied to a window that is of interval width, rather being aggregate over of interval.
+The aggregate is applied to a window that is of interval width, rather being the aggregate over the interval.
-* Min: `max`
+* Min: `min`
 * Max: `max`

 ## Metrics
 A metric is a named floating point value that is collected by collectors at every sampling point.
 A metric can be divided into sub metrics.
 A sub metric is defined as `metric:sub`.